julianlam/feps/fep/fe34/fep-fe34.md

 The same-origin policy determines when a relationship between objects can be trusted.
 Different origins are considered potentially hostile and are isolated from each other to varying degrees.

+## Assumptions

 Origin-based security model is supposed to be used when object identifiers are HTTP(S) URIs and actors are managed by servers.
 The model can also be used with other kinds of identifiers, but that is not covered in this document.

+Servers MUST NOT store invalid objects received from clients.
+Special attention needs to be paid to media uploads, because malicious actors might attempt to bypass validation by uploading ActivityPub documents as media (see [GHSA-jhrq-qvrm-qr36] for more information).

+Servers MUST NOT allow clients to create objects representing public keys (including such objects embedded within actors and other objects).

+Servers MUST NOT share secret keys with clients.

 ## Authentication